 - If you have dependents, they can apply for a dependent visa to remain or come to the UK with you while you are on the Tier 1 (GE) scheme

-The Student Enterprise has rights to inform UK Visa and Immigration if participants are no longer participating in the scheme.
-Please see Guidelines for Students for more information.
+Student Enterprise is required to inform UK Visa and Immigration if participants are no longer participating in the scheme.

 Time spent on a Tier 1 (Graduate Entrepreneur) visa will not count towards settlement in the UK.

 Please visit Gov.UK for the latest requirements and guidance on applying as you can apply whilst in the UK or overseas.